The Easiest IF Function Google Sheets Guide

 IF(logical_expression, value_if_true, value_if_false)

-Can You Do Multiple IF Statements in Google Sheets?
+Can You Use Multiple IF Statements in Google Sheets?

-You can use multiple IF statements nested inside each other.
-However, an easier way would be to use the IF function, which allows multiple arguments simultaneously – for multiple conditions:
+You can use multiple IF statements in Google Sheets by nesting them inside each other.
+However, an easier way would be to use the IF function, which allows multiple arguments simultaneously.
+To use for multiple conditions, use the following formula:

 =IF(B2<35,”F”,If(B2<50,”D”,If(B2<70,”C”,If(B2<90,”B”,”A”))))